-1. Pursuant to the American Arbitration Association's Consumer Rules, Claimant John Timothy Kernan submits this Demand for Arbitration against Bloom Institute of Technology formerly d/b/a Lambda School ("Lambda"), Lambda's co-founder and CEO Austen Allred in his personal capacity, and John Does 1-9 for violations of the California Consumer Legal Remedies Act ("CLRA"), California Civil Code § 1750, et seq., Unfair Competition Law ("UCL"), California Business and Professional Code §17200, et seq., False Advertising Law ("FAL"), California Business and Professional Code § 17500, et seq., as well as for intentional and negligent misrepresentation.
-This action seeks declaratory and injunctive relief to cancel Mr. Kernan's Income Share Agreement ("ISA"), to declare the ISA null and void, to refund payments made under the ISA, and for damages and additional relief.
+9 2.
+This matter arises under the California Consumer Legal Remedies Act ("CLRA"), 10 California Civil Code § 1750 et seq., Unfair Competition Law ("UCL"), California Business and 11 Professional Code § 17200 et seq., False Advertising Law ("FAL"), California Business and 12 Professional Code § 17500 et seq., as well as for intentional and negligent misrepresentation.

-- 2. Mr. Kernan brings this action to hold Lambda accountable for:
+- 3. Ms. Bruner brings this action to hold Defendants accountable for: (i) misrepresenting 13 14 and concealing from Ms. Bruner that, when she enrolled and entered into an ISA, Lambda did not 15 have the necessary approval from the California Bureau for Postsecondary Education ("BPPE") to 16 operate as a school, and was under order by the BPPE to cease operations, stop enrolling students, 17 cease all instructional services, and submit a closure plan; (ii) falsifying and misrepresenting Lambda's job placement rates; (iii) misrepresenting and concealing the true nature of Lambda's 18 19 financial interest in students' success, including by falsely representing that Lambda only "got paid" 20 if and when students received payment from future employers; and (iv) in violation of California law, 21 enrolling, signing ISAs with, and providing educational services to students, including Ms. Bruner, before Lambda obtained the BPPE's approval to operate.
+22 - 23 24

-(i) falsifying and misrepresenting its job placement rates; (ii) misrepresenting and concealing the true nature of its financial interest in students' success, including by falsely representing that Lambda only got paid after students found employment and got paid; (iii) misrepresenting and concealing from students, including him, that when he enrolled and entered into an ISA, Lambda did not have the necessary approval from the California Bureau for Postsecondary Education ("BPPE") to operate as a school, and was under order by the BPPE to cease operations, stop enrolling students, cease all instructional services, and submit a closure plan; and (iv) in violation of California law, enrolling, signing ISAs with, and providing educational services to students, including Mr. Kernan, before Lambda obtained the BPPE's approval to operate. - 3.
-Lambda is a private, for-profit online coding school founded in 2017 by its current chief executive officer, Austen Allred.
-Headquartered in San Francisco, Lambda provides online six and twelve-month computer science courses.
+4. Lambda is a private, for-profit, online coding school founded in 2017 by its current chief executive officer, Defendant Austen Allred.